 The dijon-herb beef roast is filled with flavor and turns out juicy and fall apart tender.
 Potatoes, carrots, and onions are thick chopped and tossed right in with your beef roast.

 Serve this beef roast for an easy weeknight meal, Sunday dinner, or anytime you're looking for a warm, comforting meal.
+You may also enjoy my garlic & herb slow cooker pork roast recipe.

 Ingredients and substitutions

-Carrots can be substituted with parsnips or larger baby carrots.
+- Carrots - Can be substituted with parsnips or larger baby carrots.
 Smaller carrots will get mushy when cooked for 8 hours, which is why I recommend slicing them into large chunks.

+- For tender beef - Beef roast is a fatty, tough cut of meat, and is best cooked low and slow.
 Tough meats need to be cooked for longer periods of time at a lower temperature.
 Doing so breaks down the tough connective tissue and the collagen between the muscle fibers.
 This results in a juicy, fall-apart tender meat.

 Beef roast leftovers will keep for 3 to 4 days in a tightly sealed container in the refrigerator.